10 questions on stock CFDs

 Why trade CFDs rather than just buying stocks?

-CFD trading is beneficial for those who are seeking to benefit from leverage, a feature that is not available for standard purchases and sales of shares.
+CFD trading is beneficial for those who are seeking to benefit from leverage, a feature that is not available for standard purchases and sales of stocks.
 Although leverage can greatly increase your chances for profit, it can also magnify your losses.
 Leverage enables you to open positions without paying for their total value.
 Instead, you pay a deposit known as your margin.

 You have this option because you're only speculating on the price movements of markets, not buying them outright.
 This is the same principle that is common in forex trading.